 Inserting rows or columns

 Add rows or columns by selecting a) the row above which you want to insert a new row or b) the column on the left of which you want to insert a new column.
-Then select the Layout tab from the Table Tools menu that appears in the ribbon menu.
-Select the direction in which you want to add rows or columns from the group Rows & Columns.
+In the Layout tab of the ribbon menu, select the direction of the table in which you want to add rows or columns.

 You can also add a new row at the end of a table by pressing down the Tab key when the cursor is in the last cell of the table.